CHILDREN AND YOUNG PEOPLE

 Parent Support Sessions

-If you’re interested in exploring this type of support, I offer a free consultation call to discuss your needs and how we can work together to create a positive, supportive environment for your child.
+If you’re interested in exploring this type of support, I offer a free consultation call to discuss your needs and how we can work together to create a positive, empowering environment for your child.

 Every child is unique and may respond differently to various therapeutic approaches.
 Therefore, the tools and techniques used during sessions will be tailored to the child's age, development and personal situation.